-The Cleanrath wind farm development is located in the townlands of Cloontycarthy, Cleanrath North, Cleanrath South, Derrineanig, Derreennacarton and adjacent townlands in Co.
+The site of the wind farm development is located in the townlands of Cloontycarthy, Cleanrath North, Cleanrath South Derrineanig Derreennacarton and adjacent townlands in Co.
 Cork.
-The Cleanrath wind farm development comprises a total of 9 No. wind turbines, with a maximum ground to top blade tip height of up to 150 metres and all associated infrastructure.
+The wind farm will comprise of the provision of a total of 11 No. wind turbines, with a maximum ground to top blade tip height of up to 150 metres and all associated infrastructure.